arenatheme/MediaMarket/static-page.md

 * **Create a new page**

-From your Shopify admin, navigate to Online store&gt;Pages.
+From your Shopify admin, navigate to Online store &gt; Pages.
 Click the Add page button to open a new page template.

 ![](https://www.pixelunion.net/wp-content/uploads/2016/08/Screen-Shot-2016-10-28-at-1.15.19-PM.png)